arqtrad/archlit/article.md

-commendable Renaissance genealogy that "evidences ... the taste of the new Roman school of Bramante and Buonarroti" and displays even, in one church, "as if a distant reflection of the admirable frescos of the Vatican [@magalhaes:1834resume, 50]."
+commendable Renaissance genealogy that "evidences ... the taste of the new Roman school of Bramante and Buonarroti" and displays even, in one church, "as if a distant reflection of the admirable frescos of the Vatican" [@magalhaes:1834resume, 50] ([@Fig:riocolonia]).
 Not content with relating Brazilian architecture directly to Italian sources, Araújo Porto-Alegre goes so far as to frame its achievements as an unlikely triumph over the hindrance of Portuguese philistinism [@magalhaes:1834resume, 50].
 This claim sets in motion a nationalist debate on the relationship between